Bachelor of Science (BS) in Elementary Education

 - Missouri Teaching Standards

 At William Woods University, elementary education students are thoroughly prepared to teach grades 1-6 in the state of Missouri.
-Those with the Early Childhood Endorsement can teach children from infancy through third grade.
+Those with the Early Childhood Certification Concentration can teach children from infancy through third grade.

 Graduates with an education degree can also pursue careers as an Instructional designer, trainer, athletic or education program director, resource teacher and more.